Acacia piligera

-Acacia piligera, also known as grub-pod wattle, is a tree or shrub belonging to the genus Acacia and the subgenus Phyllodineae native to eastern Australia.
+Acacia piligera, commonly known as Hunter gold-dust wattle, is a tree or shrub belonging to the genus Acacia and the subgenus Phyllodineae native to eastern Australia.

 Description

 The shrub typically grows to a height of 1.5 to 2 m and has an obconical open habit.
 It has erect branches that curve upwards and glabrous to sparsely hairy branchlets.
 The grey-green to green phyllodes are widely spreading and rotated on the branchlets.
 The phyllodes have a broadly elliptic to broadly obovate shape with a length of 12 to 22 mm and a width 6 to 15 mm.
 It flowers sporadically through the year and produces inflorescences that have spherical flower-heads with a diameter of 8 to 9 mm containing 20 to 32 yellow to deep yellow flowers.
 After flowering oblong to curved dull dark brown seed pods form which are 35 to 80 mm in length and 16 to 20 mm wide.